howdyai/botkit/packages/botbuilder-adapter-web/client/readme.md

 To achieve this, send a message in the form: `{"type": "typing"}`

+The typing indicator will appear until the next message arrives.
+Typing indicators can be added to dialogs to indicate activity during long running operations.
+If you wish to have a typing indicator appear before every message, use a middleware to send the indicator and then delay the actual message.

 For some examples of this in use, [see the sample code here &raquo;](https://github.com/howdyai/botkit/blob/master/packages/testbot/features/websocket_features.js)

 ## Embed Botkit in a Website with iFrames